Last Updated on October 20, 2021

 - Speech Evaluation

-The structure of qualifying for Appen Projects
+The process/flow of qualifying for Appen Projects

 The process of finding work on Appen is a long but simple process.
 Here is a simple breakdown of the process: